-By Naiyachon Tathong

-Managing Director

-JTJB Intl Lawyers Co., Ltd.

-Bangkok, Thailand

-naiyachon@jtjb.com

-www.jtjb.co.th

-Tel: +66 2116 1747 Ext.
+By Naiyachon Tathong Managing Director JTJB Intl Lawyers Co., Ltd. Bangkok, Thailand naiyachon@jtjb.com www.jtjb.co.th Tel: +66 2116 1747 Ext.
 11

-The arrest of ship is a well-known practice worldwide, especially in the country performing the marine trading.
-In the past, Thailand do not enforce the specific provisions regarding the arrest of ship.
-Until the late 1991, Thai law has enacted the arrest of ship Act B.E.2534 (1991) with the purpose to arrest the ship for security when there is a dispute in associated with the ship and the usage of ship.
-Moreover, Thailand is neither become the member in the treaty nor ratify the International Convention relating to the arrest of seagoing ships, Brussels, May, 10, 1952.
-However, the arrest of ship Act B.E.2534 (1991) has the similar model as to the arrest of seagoing ships, Brussels, May, 10, 1952.
+The arrest of ships is a well-known practice worldwide, especially in the country performing the marine trading.
+In the past, Thailand did not enforce the specific provisions regarding the arrest of ships.
+In late 1991, Thai law enacted the Arrest of Ship Act B.E.2534 (1991) with the purpose to arrest the ship for security when there is a dispute in association with the ship and the usage of ship.
+Moreover, Thailand has neither become a member in the treaty nor ratified the International Convention relating to the arrest of seagoing ships, Brussels, May, 10, 1952.
+However, the Arrest of Ship Act B.E.2534 (1991) has the similar model as to the arrest of seagoing ships, Brussels, May, 10, 1952.